Fredr9/flaskProject/README.md

 then Fredrik starts
 from this list: Fredrik, Joakim ....

-The bot will enter a room if available then send a message to the server in that room / still trying to make this work
+The bot will enter a room if available or make a new one if there isnt any rooms.

+then send a message to the server in that room / still trying to make this work

 If you run the client program:
 Start by running python3 client.py in your terminal